 DISPLAY OF AIRFLOW & PRESSURE ON MLM APPLICATION

-Each Airflow Device measures the flow through a Diffuser to an accuracy of less than 10% when measuring total pressures between 10 and 100Pa.
+Each Airflow Device measures the flow through a Diffuser, accurate to within +/-10% of actual flow, when measuring total pressures between 10 and 100Pa.
 Please see recommended installation instructions to ensure sensing accuracy and repeatability.

 Rickard airflow sensors are designed to be used in a typical field installation i.e. with flexible duct entering the diffuser from the side.

 The Airflow Sensor Hard Bend option ensures entry conditions are always the same therefore ensuring the devices accuracy.

 Since the angle and shape of the flex can effect the Airflow Sensor accuracy, every airflow sensor comes with a flex bend to ensure the shape of the flex entering the diffuser is always the same.